elastic/elastic-transport-net/README.md

 ### Components

-`ITransport` itself only defines `Request()` and `RequestAsync()` and all wrapping clients accept an `ITransport`.
+`HttpTransport` itself only defines `Request()` and `RequestAsync()` and all wrapping clients accept an `HttpTransport`.

-The `ITransport` implementation that this library ships models a request pipeline that can deal with a large variety of topologies
+The `HttpTransport` implementation that this library ships models a request pipeline that can deal with a large variety of topologies

 ![request-pipeline.png](request-pipeline.png)